doomnor/anki-manual-zh-tw/src/studying.md

 Anki to [prompt you to type in the answer](templates/fields.md#checking-your-answer) rather than just showing it to you.

+The number of buttons available for grading depends on whether the card is being 'learnt' or 'reviewed'.

-## Learning/Relearning Cards
+## Learning

 When learning new cards, or when relearning cards that you have forgotten, Anki will show you the cards one or more times to help you memorize them.
 Each time is called a 'learning step'.
 By default there are two steps: 1 minute and 10 minutes.
-You can change the number of steps and the delays between them in the [deck options](deck-options.md#new-cards).
+You can change the number of steps and the delays between them in the [deck options](deck-options.md).

-There are four rating buttons when learning:
+There are three rating buttons when learning:

 **Again** moves the card back to the first step.

-**Hard**  repeats the current step after the first step, and is the average of Again and Good on the first step.

-**Good** moves the card to the [next step](deck-options.md#learning-steps).
+**Good** moves the card to the next step.
 If the card was on the final step, the card is converted into a review card (it 'graduates').
 By default, once the card has reached the end of the learning steps, the card will be shown again the next day, then at increasingly long delays (see the next section).

 **Easy** immediately converts the card into a review card, even if there were steps remaining.
-[By default](deck-options.md#easy-interval), the card will be shown again 4 days later, and then at increasingly long delays.
-In the v1 scheduler, the "Easy" button will not be shown if you are in relearning mode as it would give the same interval as “Good.”
-With the [v2 scheduler+](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), when cards are in relearning, the "Easy" button boosts the interval by 1 day.
+By default, the card will be shown again 4 days later, and then at increasingly long delays.
+In the old scheduler, the "Easy" button will not be shown if you are in relearning mode and it would give the same interval as “Good.”
+With the [new scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), when cards are in relearning, the "Easy" button boosts the interval by 1 day.

 When cards are seen for the first time, they start at step one.
 This